282857341/nnFormer/README.md

 train_inference.sh is located at nnFormer

 more detail about the command: [train](https://github.com/MIC-DKFZ/nnUNet#3d-full-resolution-u-net) and [inference](https://github.com/MIC-DKFZ/nnUNet#run-inference)

+- Adjust some parameter to train your own network
+  - nnFormer/nnformer/training/network_training/network_trainer.py

+    - self.val_eval_criterion_alpha：

+      if this is too low then the moving average will be too noisy and the training may terminate early.
+If it is too high the training will take forever

+    - self.num_batches_per_epoch：

+      the iteration numbers of each epoch duiring the training

+    - self.num_val_batches_per_epoch：

+      the iteration numbers of each epoch duiring the validation

+  - nnFormer/nnformer/run/default_configuration.py

+    - adjust the crop size and batch size for each task

 ##### A. Download the best model we have trained to infer the test set

 The Google Drive link is as follows：